MacKenzieOBrian/NLtoSQL/LOGBOOK.md

 - Next Steps: Verify Cloud SQL data integrity; load Llama-3-8B in 4-bit; baseline prompt tests; record hardware specs; finish reading Ojuri/ReAct.

 **Reflection (2025-10-27)**
 This was a practical pivot week.
-Moving from SQLite to Cloud SQL was not just a technical detail; it was about aligning the environment with MySQL syntax and realistic evaluation.
-The secure connector pattern (Cloud SQL connector + SQLAlchemy creator) was a foundational design decision because it allowed reproducible DB access across Colab/local without fragile networking hacks.
+The secure connector pattern (Cloud SQL connector + SQLAlchemy creator) was a foundational design decision because it allowed reproducible DB access across Colab/local.
 The challenge was that early credentials handling was messy (hardcoded secrets), which is a known anti-pattern, but the benefit was speed: it let me validate the architecture quickly before tightening security.
 The key insight was recognising that the “colab-llm” reference repo couldn’t be used as-is—this project needed custom evaluation, safety constraints, and eventually fine-tuning/agent integration.

 ## 2025-11-03
 - Activities: Built Colab scaffold with connector, safe_connection, schema introspection, QueryRunner; ran smoke tests on customers table.